kzozulya1/demo-golang-websocket/README.md

 - Server implements Zero copy upgrade;
 - Server omits goroutine blocking read by means of Linux epoll facility.
 It uses mail.ru library easygo/netpoll, that allow to wait for data readiness in websocket and run handler only when it need (omiting run blocking)
-- Server control goroutine resourses.
+- Server control goroutine resources.
 It manages Go Routine pool, allowing to create only specicifed number of concurrent Go routines